Texas is using disaster declarations to install buoys and razor wire on the US-Mexico border

 Hugo Urbina worked with DPS when the agency built a fence on his property and arrested migrants for trespassing.
 But the relationship turned acrimonious a year later after DPS asked to put up concertina wire on riverfront property that the Urbinas were leasing to the U.S. Border Patrol to process immigrants.

-Hugo Urbina wanted DPS to sign a lease releasing him from liability if the wire caused injuries.
+Hugo Urbina wanted DPS to sign a lease that would release him from liability if the wire caused injuries.
 DPS declined but still installed concertina wire, moved vehicles onto the property and shut the Urbinas’ gates.
 That cut off the Border Patrol’s access to the river, though it still leases land from Urbina.

 “They do whatever it is that they want,” Urbina said this month.